 Guidelines & common practices

-Norway’s family planning guidelines, which include information on EC among other contraceptive methods, were revised in 2012 and again in 2017: eMetodebok for seksuell helse .
+Norway’s family planning guidelines, which include information on EC among other contraceptive methods, are revised periodically: eMetodebok for seksuell helse.
 These guides include recommendations on LNG and UPA EC pills as well as on the use of the Cu-IUD for EC.
-Its next review is due in spring of 2021.

 Health care providers often provide general information about EC during regular consultations and often recommend or prescribe EC in advance of need.
 Health care providers usually require a pregnancy test before prescribing EC, but do not require a pelvic exam.